Sagarcoder16/qt_zoomable_chart_widget/README.md

 ## Why?

-Because I got rid of configuring the QtCharts widget in each of my applications
+Because I got rid of configuring the QtCharts widget in each of my applications.

 ### How to use it?